FAYETTEVILLE, Ark. -- Even Dan Enos had concerns about Arkansas' wide receivers during the spring.

 ''The first part of spring, I've got to be perfectly honest, I thought, `We've got some work to do here,''' Enos said. ''You look ahead to now ...
 That area is trending toward becoming an area of strength for us, hopefully in the near future.''

-That future needs to be sooner rather than later for the Razorbacks, who learned this week they'll be without Williams - who rushed for 1,190 yards last season - for the entire regular season with a left foot injury.
+That future needs to be sooner rather than later for the Razorbacks, who learned this week they'll be without Williams (1,190 yards last season) for the entire regular season due to a left foot injury.

 Led by junior Alex Collins, the running game figures to continue as Arkansas' bread-and-butter, even without Williams.
 But if the Razorbacks ever needed additional playmakers to make their case as reliable options through the air, now is the time.